maialenz/movieQuiz/README.md

 - As a user I want to:

     - Be able to have the game rules available.
-    - Be able to choose a theme.
     - Be able to start the quiz by clicking a single button.
     - Be able to choose my answer from a multiple choise answer to each question.
     - See my score as I progress through the game
     - Know which question I am currently on
-    - Get a feedback with the total score and the option to retake the quiz or choose a new theme.
+    - Get a feedback with the total score and the option to retake the quiz or go to the main menu.

 ### **Game goals**

-This is a simple "trivia" game to test the general knowledge about movies and some fun facts about the industry.
+This is a simple "trivia" game to test the general knowledge about movies and some facts about the industry.
 The player needs to choose one answer from the given multiple choice.
 If the answer is right, the user will get a score added in the score bar.
 If the answer is incorrect, the user won't be able to change the answer and there won't be any points added.
+The user won't be able to see the right answer as this will give them the choice to retake the quiz and beat their top 5 highest scores.

-Once the player has chosen the answer, press Next to continue to the following question.
-At the end of the game, all the correct answers will be added and the player will get the result.
+Once the player has pressed on the chosen answer, they'll have a second to see if their result is correct or incorrect, and the next question will load automatically.
+At the end of the game, all the correct answers will be added and the player will get the total result.

-This quiz has been created for entertaiment purposes.
+This quiz has been created for entertaiment purposes using a public [Trivia API](https://opentdb.com/).

 ---